 Museum volunteers also visit schools to explain the significance of events such as ANZAC Day, Remembrance Day and the battle of Long Tan.

 The museum possesses a Victoria Cross, which is the highest decoration awarded for bravery in the armed services.
 One Victoria Cross was awarded to Keith Payne VC OAM, the last Australian to receive this medal.
 The Keith Payne display contains replicas of all 23 medals received by Keith, as well as photos and documents.

 A carved wooden bust of Keith holding a Victoria Cross enables students to view this living legend in three dimensions.
 The real medals may be handled by pupils when prior arrangements have been made with museum management.

 The museum contains displays on all Australian theatres of war from the Boer War to the Iraqi conflict.
 A Ferret Scout car and a World War Two Harley Davidson motorbike are also displayed, along with many colonial exhibits.
 There is also a reconditioned 1914 Douglas motorbike, identical to the ones used by dispatch riders at Cape Helles during the Gallipoli campaign in 1915.
 The two images below represent the use of these motorbikes during the war by dispatch riders and the reconditioned motorbike at the museum.
 The motorbikes used in the war were used with original colors and not camouflaged.

 The museum covers three levels, with only the ground floor being wheelchair accessible.
 With prior notice we will endeavour to provide an experience for disabled students who cannot access the higher levels.

 Education kits are being prepared for most age groups.
-We can also programme a tour with emphasis on a war, or a time.
+We can also programme a tour with emphasis on a war, or a time period.